 - Opioid withdrawal

-One of the earliest success stories involves a young girl named Charlotte who was given an ingestible oil derived from Charlotte’s Web, a CBD strain that was specifically developed to provide her with all the benefits of the drug without the high.
+One of the earliest CBD success stories involved a young girl with Dravet’s Syndrome named Charlotte Figi, who at five years old was given an ingestible oil derived from Charlotte’s Web, a high-CBD cannabis strain specifically developed to provide her with all the benefits of the plant without the high.

 In less than two years, Charlotte went from a monthly seizure count of 1,200 to about three.
 Other success stories followed and more parents have begun to speak out, particularly parents desperate for access to this life-saving treatment.